Report a Road Hazard

 HBL works with the City and County of Honolulu and the State of Hawaii to keep our roads clean.
 You can help by reporting road hazards directly to them first.

-CITY: Report road hazards on city roads by submitting a request on the Honolulu 311 app with smartphone (link), by calling the City Pothole Hotline 808 -768-7777 or by submitting an email form request (link to form).
+CITY: Report road hazards on city roads by submitting a request on the Honolulu 311 app with smartphone (download the app on your smartphone to get started), by calling the City Pothole Hotline 808 -768-7777 or by submitting an email form request (link to form).

 STATE: Report road hazards on state highways by calling the 24 hour hotline 808-485-6200 for Kalanianaole, Kahekili, Pali, Likelike, Nimitz, Ala Moana, Vineyard and most of Kamehameha and Farrington Highways (small portions of Kamehameha and Farrington are under City jurisdiction).

 If you DON’T get satisfaction directly within a reasonable time from the city please call Chris Sayers (Bicycling Coordinator 527-5044) or from the state please call George Abcede 831-6714.
 For additional follow up please fill in the form for HBL to follow up with them.

 Our friends at the Honolulu Police Department (HPD) are there to help you when in need.
 Here’s how to ask HPD for help if you encounter a dangerous and ignorant driver.

 There is now also an internet database called the Close Call Database that is used to report intentionally dangerous drivers in your area.
 We encourage you to sign up and take part in making your community a safer place to ride.